UKPLab/arxiv2025-misviz/README.md

 ### Misviz

 - *data/misviz/misviz.json* contains the task labels and metadata
-- The visualizations can be downloaded from the web using the following script.
+- The visualizations can be downloaded from the web using the following script

 ```python
 $ python data/download_misviz_images.py --use_wayback 0